Risingson/eveeyedocs/docs/user-interface/settings.md

 Using this you can clear your current trail.

 ## Route

-!!! attention
-    Routes displayed may not match ingame routing even if you match ingame and eveeye route settings.

 #### Display Route
 Will display your route on the map after you used "Set Destination/Waypoint" from solarsystem menu.
 #### Use Wormholes